Toulouse win promotion to Super League

 They did score two second-half tries through Brett Ferres and John Davies.

-But tries from Mathieu Jussaume (2), Latrelle Schaumkel, Harrison Hansen and Jonathan Ford did the job.
+But tries from Mathieu Jussaume (two), Latrell Schaumkel, Harrison Hansen and Johnathon Ford did the job for Toulouse.

+It caps a true breakthrough season for French rugby league, coming in the wake of Catalans Dragons winning the Super League leaders' shield and falling just short in Saturday's Grand Final against St Helens.

 Mark Kheirallah kicked four penalties and three conversions for an individual 14-point haul as Toulouse won the honour of becoming the 24th club to be allowed into Super League.